RISHIKESHAVAN/algorithms/Notes.md

 <details><summary><i>But why is it O(n<sup>2</sup>)?
 Isn't it supposed to be O(n!)</i></summary>
 <p>
-Yes, the algorihm doesn’t have to check a list of n elements each time.
+Yes, the algortihm doesn’t have to check a list of n elements each time.
 You check n elements, then n – 1, n - 2 ...
 2, 1.
 On average, you check a list that has 1/2 × n elements.
 The runtime is O(n × 1/2 × n).
 But constants like 1/2 are ignored in Big O notation, so you just write O(n × n) or O(n<sup>2</sup>).
 </p>
 </details>